 (In your brand strategy, this is your mission.)

-Step 3: Figure out how you solve that problem differently than everybody else in your industry and why your way is better for your ideal client.
+Step 4: Figure out how you solve the problem differently than everybody else in your industry and why your way is better for your ideal client.

 This step is critical to having an effective marketing plan, because the truth is you don’t have to scream louder than everyone else with your content.
 You just have to say the right words to the right people in the right way in order for your message to be heard!